KunvarAbhishek/Linguistic-Conversion-Web/README.md

 ## Demonstration

-For an expository live demonstration of the linguistic conversion apparatus, please visit the following hyperlink: [Demonstration](https://abhishek-gupta-translator.netlify.app/)
+For an expository live demonstration of the linguistic conversion apparatus, please visit the following hyperlink: [Live Demo](https://abhishek-gupta-translator.netlify.app/)

 ## About the Developer